amraniissam/Anomalie_detection/README.md

 </p>
 <p>

-But let's see what happens if we pass to our model an anomaly data and after I plot how the anomaly test data and the auto-encoder output looks like.
+But let's see what happens if we pass to our model an anomaly data.
 As we see below the anomaly test data on red color and the blue color refers to the auto-encoder output, if we see basically here the error is pretty high (the reconstruction error in this case is pretty high), because in this case our model is not able to reconstruct the input over here.
   <div align="center">
      <img src="/img/anomaly_prediction.png">
   </div>